-20.1.1 The State shall provide and replace sufficient uniforms for all bargaining unit members, who are required to wear uniforms, to meet the reasonable needs of the officers, excluding personal undergarments and socks.

-20.1.2 In the case of damage or destruction to bargaining unit member's clothing, glasses, watches or other personal property sustained while the bargaining unit member is performing his/her duties without negligence, the State will make every reasonable effort to expedite the process at the State Claims Board level.
+- 20.1.1 The State shall provide and replace sufficient uniforms for all bargaining unit members, who are required to wear uniforms, to meet the reasonable needs of the officers, excluding personal undergarments and socks. - 20.1.2 In the case of damage or destruction to bargaining unit member's clothing, glasses, watches or other personal property sustained while the bargaining unit member is performing his/her duties without negligence, the State will make every reasonable effort to expedite the process at the State Claims Board level. - 20.1.3 The State shall provide an allowance equal to \$40.00 per month to be paid to non-uniformed officers for the purpose of maintaining civilian attire.
+Non-uniformed

-- 20.1.3 The State shall provide an allowance equal to \$40.00 per month to be paid to non-uniformed officers for the purpose of maintaining civilian attire.
-Non-uniformed officers shall include Deputy Fire Marshals assigned to arson investigation, Game and Parks Investigation Officers, and State Patrol Investigation Officers and Investigation Sergeants. - 20.1.4 Effective July 1, 2003, State Patrol Troopers or Sergeants who are assigned to permanent Executive Protection duties will be provided a clothing allowance equal to one hundred (\$100) dollars per month.
+- officers shall include Deputy Fire Marshals assigned to arson investigation, Game and Parks Investigation Officers, and State Patrol Investigation Officers and Investigation Sergeants.
+In order to receive the allowance, employees shall provide receipts documenting the purchase of civilian attire when requesting reimbursement.
+Employees shall be reimbursed twice per contract year for the clothing allowance. - 20.1.4 Effective July 1, 2003, State Patrol Troopers or Sergeants who are assigned to permanent Executive Protection duties will be provided a clothing allowance equal to one hundred (\$100) dollars per month.
 This is in addition to the expense allowance provided in section 21.4.
 In order to receive the allowance, employees shall provide receipts documenting the clothing purchase when requesting reimbursement.
 Employees shall be reimbursed twice per contract year for the clothing allowance. - 20.1.5 Body armor shall be provided to all bargaining unit members, who are sworn law enforcement officers, desiring the same.
 Such armor shall be replaced before the manufacturer's date of expiration.
 At the Game and Parks Commission, expired body armor shall be replaced at the employee's request. - 20.1.6 Footwear shall be provided to Game and Parks Conservation Officers, Game and Parks Sergeants, and Game and Parks Investigation Officers.
 The Labor-Management Committee shall review the specifications that the footwear provided must meet by January 1 of each year.
-Those Game and Parks Conservation Officers, Game and Parks Sergeants, and Game and Parks Investigation Officers not wishing to wear the footwear provided by the Agency may provide their own footwear, with the bargaining unit member bearing the cost, as long as this footwear is in compliance with agency guidelines. - 20.1.7 The State Fire Marshal will pay up to \$180 for footwear per calendar year.
+Those Game and Parks Conservation Officers, Game and Parks Sergeants, and Game and Parks Investigation Officers not wishing to wear the footwear provided by the Agency may provide their own footwear, with the bargaining unit member bearing the cost, as long as this footwear is in compliance with agency guidelines. - 20.1.7 The State Fire Marshal will pay up to \$\frac{\$150 \\$180}{180}\$ for footwear per calendar year.
 Footwear costs in excess of this amount will be paid by the employee.